 - Don’t tip at restaurants: While tipping is seen as a nice gesture in most other countries, it’s not something you should do in Japan.
 It’s actually seen as an insult – “You must not make enough money, so here is some extra”.

 - Don’t play with your chopsticks: This is seen as bad table etiquettes.
 Also, stay clear from putting your chopsticks up straight in your bowl of rice – in Japanese culture, this is only done at funerals.

 - Do carry a plastic bag for trash: Even though Japanese streets are among the cleanest I have ever seen, there are NO trashcans anywhere.
 Most Japanese people keep their trash with them and throw it away at home.
 Make sure to pop a little plastic bag in your backpack to store trash if needed.

 Tokyo Travel Essentials

-Pocket Wifi: One of the best tips for Japan that I can give you is getting pocket wifi!
+One of the best tips for Japan that I can give you is to get pocket wifi!
 This little device gives you access to the internet literally everywhere – it is an absolute lifesaver on a trip like this.
-We got ours from Japan Wireless (16 full days for just over £60).
+We got ours from Japan Wireless (for 16 full days, we only paid £60).

-Monzo international currency card: Even though Japan is known to be a very cash-based society, having an international currency card is a must.
+Even though Japan is known to be a very cash-based society, having an international currency card is a must.
 Rather than a credit card, you can top up a currency card whenever you want to.
 If you lose it, you don’t have to worry about it being linked to your bank account.
-Monzo also uses the daily exchange rate when taking out yen or paying in shops – meaning you get the best currency rates wherever you are.
-(Monzo is currently only available for UK residents.
-If you are not from the UK, check out Transferwise).
-If you sign up using this link, you and I both get 5 for free!
-Get your Monzo card here.
+I would recommend getting a card with Monzo (if you are a UK resident) or Transferwise.
+They use the daily exchange rate when taking out yen or paying in shops – meaning you get the best currency rates wherever you are.